-The City does have multiple major projects planned for fiscal year 2021 that will carry over into fiscal year 2022.
-For fiscal year 2022 there are a few planned projects such as a refurbish of the golf course clubhouse and the master plan for two parcels of properties.
+The City does have multiple major projects planned for fiscal year 2022 that will carry over into fiscal year 2023.
+For fiscal year 2023 there are a few planned projects such as a new clubhouse for the stadium and a new fire substation.
 However, this is always subject to change.
 All projects and operations in the rolling five-year plan have been provided for with the City's current reserves.
 The recent addition of additional personnel and wage increases as part of operations will have a slight impact on reserves moving forward but are inclusive in the plan.
 There are not any major future capital projects or operational plans that will have a significant impact on the budget past the five-year plan.
-The final debt service amounts will be retired in September of 2032 with significant amounts of cash flow being increased with the two bond issues to be retired in December of 2021 and March of 2022.
-The will make four bond issues retired in fiscal years 2021 and 2022.
-The last bond issue will be retired in 2032 when matured.
+The final debt service amounts will be retired in September of 2032 with significant amounts of cash flow being increased with the two bond issues retired in December of 2021 and March of 2022.
+That will make four bond issues retired in fiscal years 2021 and 2022.
 As stated above, the City is focused on being in "maintain" mode to be able to attract the business and resident mix necessary to preserve this viable community.
 Without the continuous upkeep of the many features, infrastructure and amenities, this community will suffer and that could potentially have a measurable impact on the long-range plans of the City.
 The City has always looked past the five-year plan to assess what future maintenance needs will transpire for the City as whole and how will we be able to fund those needs.
-That is one of the reasons that the City has accumulated \$79.9 million in reserves knowing the importance of having a future funding mechanism for financial stability.
+That is one of the reasons that the City has accumulated \$85.4 million in reserves knowing the importance of having a future funding mechanism for financial stability.

-There were several state transportation projects that were completed during the year that are all of great benefit to the residents, visitors and businesses of the City.
+There were several state transportation projects that were started during the year that are all of great benefit to the residents, visitors and businesses of the City.
 In addition, the City is moving forward with additional enhancements to Mall Road by widening turn lanes.
 The City has also completed numerous sidewalk, street improvements, storm water, sanitary sewer and water improvements throughout areas of the City.
 In addition, the City has started and has substantially completed the Tanner/Ewing parking and recycling lot, the Tanner's facility structure, Kentaboo Street mill and overlay and the Locust and Glenrose paving projects.